cran-task-views/MetaAnalysis/MetaAnalysis.md

 -  `r pkg("meta.shrinkage")` uses shrinkage methods to provide better estimates of individual means in meta-analysis
 -  `r pkg("metaumbrella")` provides facilities for umbrella reviews
+-  `r pkg("vcmeta")` provides functions for varying-coefficient meta-analysis as an alternative to the usual fixed or random effect methods.
+- `r pkg("robustmeta")` provides methods for meta-analysis for cases where primary studies may have influential outlying values.